 - Account-Based Marketing (ABM): Develop targeted campaigns for specific high-value accounts.

-How B2B eCommerce Selling Differs from B2C
+How B2B eCommerce Selling Differs from B2C?

 Selling to businesses (B2B) presents a distinct set of challenges compared to selling directly to consumers (B2C).
-Here are the fundamental ways B2B sales diverge:

 - Complex Decision-Making: B2B purchases often involve longer decision-making cycles.
 They require approval from multiple stakeholders or even committees, unlike B2C decisions, which are typically made by individuals.